mozilla/fxa/packages/fxa-auth-server/docs/api.md

 :lock: HAWK-authenticated with the authToken.

 Begin the "change password" process.
 This consumes a single-use `authToken`, which indicates that the user recently proved knowledge of the account password.
 It returns a single-use `accountResetToken`, which will be delivered to `/account/reset`.
+It also returns a single-use `keyFetchToken`.

 The indirect "`authToken` -> `accountResetToken` -> reset" sequence is used because it lines up with the similar "`/password/forgot/send_code` -> `/password/forgot/verify_code` -> `accountResetToken` -> reset" sequence.

-This API returns an encrypted bundle, from which `accountResetToken` can be extracted.
+This API returns an encrypted bundle, from which `accountResetToken` and `keyFetchToken` can be extracted.

 ___Headers___